LibreOffice/core/oox/README.md

+# Office Open XML (ooxml) Support

 Support for Office Open XML, the office XML-format designed by Microsoft.

-== DrawingML Custom shapes and presets ==
+## DrawingML Custom shapes and presets

 Custom shapes are part of DrawingML and are different to binary ppt and VML in older formats.
-The import happens in oox/source/drawingml, where they are imported as LO's enhanced custom shape's. see offapi/com/sun/star/drawing/CustomShape.idl and offapi/com/sun/star/drawing/EnhancedCustomShape*.idl Check CustomShapeProperties::pushToPropSet() and see how custom shape properties are converted.
+The import happens in `oox/source/drawingml`, where they are imported as LO's enhanced custom shape's. see `offapi/com/sun/star/drawing/CustomShape.idl` and `offapi/com/sun/star/drawing/EnhancedCustomShape*.idl` Check `CustomShapeProperties::pushToPropSet()` and see how custom shape properties are converted.

 Preset shapes are custom shapes whose guides and handles